Black Friday 2018 deals: Pixel 3 for $600, Pixel 3 XL for $700

 Buy a Pixel 3, get a Home Hub and $50 Google Store credit (Cyber Monday)Chris Monroe/CNET

 This deal is for Cyber Monday only from the Google Store (Nov.
 26).
-When you buy a Pixel 3 or Pixel 3 XL, get a Google Home Hub thrown into the bundle (a $149 value), plus a $50 credit for the Google Store.
+When you buy a Pixel 3 or Pixel 3 XL, get a Google Home Hub for free (a $149 value), plus a $50 credit for the Google Store.

 CNET's Holiday Gift Guide: The place to find the best tech gifts for 2018.